Rays vs. Royals: Betting Trends, Records ATS, Home/Road Splits

 Rays Betting Records & Stats

-- The Rays have compiled a 52-24 record in games they were favored on the moneyline (winning 68.4% of those games).
+- The Rays have compiled a 54-24 record in games they were listed as the moneyline favorite (winning 69.2% of those games).

-- The Rays have an implied moneyline win probability of 75% in this game.
+- Based on this matchup's moneyline, the Rays have an implied win probability of 69.2%.

-- Tampa Bay has played in 93 games with over/under set, and have combined with opponents to go over the total 52 times (52-37-4).
+- Tampa Bay has combined with opponents to go over the total 52 times this season for a 52-39-4 record against the over/under.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!